phdcommitee/btc2025/index.md

 # BTC2025 Registrations are now open!
 ## Oral Abstract Submission Deadline have been CLOSED
-### It is still possible to register for attending the conference
+### It is still possible to register for attending the conference and/or submitting a poster

 Oral Abstract Submission Deadline: <del>June 16th</del>  <del>June 27th</del> <b>closed</b>